madetech/handbook/roles/sfia/lead_designer.md

 - Designs the key stages of a service that is delivered to users.

-- Coaches senior designers taking on line management for the first time and how to grow into this new responsibility.
+- Coaches senior designers; establishes line management and grows the practice within the team.

+---

 ### Complexity